GLOBAL MARKETS-Global stocks, oil rise on Europe hopes, US data

 "Beneath the surface, it's actually a fairly mixed report," said Tom Porcelli, chief economist at RBC Capital Markets in New York.

-The euro fell, weighed by nagging worries over a Greek default even after a pledge by policy-makers to strengthen European banks.
+The dollar extended gains versus the yen to hit a session peak, and the euro fell, weighed by nagging worries over a Greek default even after a pledge by policy-makers to strengthen European banks.
 [ID:nN1E7940BT]

 A downgrade of Italian sovereign debt by ratings agency Moody's highlighted the funding difficulties facing the euro zone's third-biggest economy.
 France and Belgium were forced to help Dexia SA (DEXI.BR) in the first state rescue of a European bank in the crisis.
 [ID:nL5E7L4447]